Canada Fly Drive Holidays

 Roads built for driving

-See for yourself how easy it is to drive Canada's roads and get a sneak peak at the stunning scenery.
+See for yourself how easy it is to drive Canada's roads and get a sneak peek at the stunning scenery.

-Imagine driving iconic routes to attractions you’ve always dreamed of seeing.
-Imagine pre-booked hotels that are ready to welcome you each night of your holiday.
-Imagine your flights come included, and all you need to do is roll up.
-With our fly drives, you’ll get all this peace of mind as standard.
+Imagine driving across Canada's iconic routes to world-famous attractions you’ve always dreamt of seeing.
+Imagine pre-booked hotels that are ready to welcome you each night of your holiday in Canada.
+Imagine your flights come included, and all you need to do is arrive at the airport.
+With our Canada fly drive holidays, you’ll get all this peace of mind as standard.
 It is an absolute pleasure to drive the wide-open roads of Canada, where the pace is as relaxed as the meandering rivers you’ll drive beside.
-You won’t find road rage or the rat race here.
-What you will find is excellent infrastructure through terrain as diverse as mountain passes, coastal inlets and city suburbs.
-You’ll find lay-bys at every scenic viewpoint, and people simply slowing down and pulling over to watch the wildlife walk by.
+You won’t find road rage or the rat race in Canada.
+What you will find is excellent infrastructure through diverse terrain containing mountain passes, coastal inlets and city suburbs.
+You’ll find lay-bys at every scenic viewpoint, and people simply slowing down and pulling over to watch the incredible wildlife walk by.

-From Halifax in the Eastern Maritimes to Vancouver on the West Coast, our Canada fly drive holidays take you to spectacular destinations.
-These carefully packaged self-drive holidays include your return flights, car hire, and the best hotels for your trip, all hand-picked by our experts.
-Fully inclusive insurance has you covered, with enough mileage to get you comfortably from A to B – with a few sightseeing detours, of course!
-We’ve planned out comprehensive routes to take in the highlights, from fly drives in the Canadian Rockies to temperate rainforest and windswept coastlines in British Columbia.
-Book one of our complete packages as you see it or give us a ring to tailor your own trip.
-We’ll help you find the best driving route to take it all in.
-It’s the perfect way to get started on the Canada road trip of a lifetime!
+From Halifax in the Maritimes in Eastern Canada to Vancouver on the West Coast, our Canada fly drive holidays take you to spectacular destinations.
+These carefully packaged Canada self drive tours include your return flights to Canada, car hire, and the best Canadian hotels for your trip, all hand-picked by our holiday experts.
+Fully inclusive insurance has you covered, with enough mileage to get you comfortably from A to B, whether that’s Calgary to Vancouver or a round trip from Halifax – with plenty of sightseeing detours, of course!
+Our Canada self drive tours, which are ATOL protected, consist of expertly planned out comprehensive routes that allow you to take in the highlights of this amazing country.
+From fly drive holidays in the Canadian Rockies to temperate rainforest and windswept coastlines in British Columbia.
+Book one of our complete self drive packages as you see it or call us today to tailor your own trip.
+We’ll help you find the best Canadian driving route to take it all in.
+A self drive holiday really is the perfect way to get started on the Canada road trip of a lifetime!

 The Icefields Parkway